 Trust is necessary because we are finite.
 Our sphere of comprehension is tiny.
 Faith is required because there is so much beyond our capacity.
 So, one of the most important choices in our lives becomes who (or what) we trust.

 The world offers us all sorts of things to trust.
 The equivalent of “chariots and horses” in our age is governments and politicians.
-Pop culture offers a different menu of options in which to trust – the allure of fame and celebrity.
-Consumer ads are another – happiness through purchase and accumulation.
+Pop culture offers a different menu of options in which to trust – the allure of fame and celebrity; Consumer ads; the affirmation of our peers; happiness through purchase and accumulation.